 When can I apply?

 No. Please take your time in filling out your application.
-All applications received by 11pm on Sunday 2nd April will receive equal consideration.
+All applications received by the deadline advertised on our website will receive equal consideration.

 Do students have to have prior research experience to apply?